Silk: Biomaterial

 Silk began to serve as a biomedical material for sutures in surgeries as early as the second century CE.
-In the past 30 years, it has been widely studied and used as a biomaterial due to its mechanical strength, biocompatibility, tunable degradation rate, ease to load cellular growth factors (for example, BMP-2), and its ability to be processed into several other formats such as films, gels, particles, and scaffolds.
-Silks from Bombyx mori, a kind of cultivated silkworm, are the most widely investigated silks.
+Since the 1990s, it has been widely studied and used as a biomaterial due to its mechanical strength, biocompatibility, tunable degradation rate, ease to load cellular growth factors (for example, BMP-2), and its ability to be processed into formats such as films, gels, particles, and scaffolds.
+Silks from B. mori, a kind of cultivated silkworm, are the most widely investigated.

-Silks derived from Bombyx mori are generally made of two parts: the silk fibroin fiber which contains a light chain of 25 kDa and a heavy chain of 350 kDa (or 390 kDa) linked by a single disulfide bond and a glue-like protein, sericin, comprising 25 to 30 percentage by weight.
+Silks derived from B. mori are generally made of two parts: the silk fibroin fiber which contains a light chain of 25 kDa and a heavy chain of 350 kDa (or 390 kDa) linked by a single disulfide bond and a glue-like protein, sericin, comprising 25-30% by weight.
 Silk fibroin contains hydrophobic beta sheet blocks, interrupted by small hydrophilic groups.
-The beta-sheets contribute much to the high mechanical strength of silk fibers, which achieves 740 MPa, tens of times that of poly(lactic acid) and hundreds of times that of collagen.
-This impressive mechanical strength has made silk fibroin very competitive for applications in biomaterials.
-Indeed, silk fibers have found their way into tendon tissue engineering, where mechanical properties matter greatly.
-In addition, mechanical properties of silks from various kinds of silkworms vary widely, which provides more choices for their use in tissue engineering.
+The beta-sheets contribute to the high mechanical strength of silk fibers, which achieves 740 MPa, tens of times that of poly(lactic acid) and hundreds of times that of collagen.
+Its mechanical strength has made silk fibroin competitive for applications in biomaterials, such as tendon tissue engineering.
+Mechanical properties of silks from different species of silkworms vary widely, which provides choices for their use in biomaterials.
+In one approach, silk fibers are fused together, producing a transparent material with tensile strength approaching that of kevlar for use in applications such as fixation devices like plates, pins, and screws as supports for bone fractures.